t1ger112/airspace_invaders/README.md

  - Pending how the user's antivirus scans act, the game should now load and open
  - Enjoy escaping the many obstacles in the Woodvale airspace!

-Running on "Java", using the "processing" graphics code library, linux .exe availiable upon request.
+Running on "Java", using the "processing" graphics code library, LINK to processing download: https://processing.org

-LINK to processing download: https://processing.org
+Linux executeable (.exe) availiable upon request/demand.